 Current Research Projects Actively Recruiting

-Below is a list of research projects that are currently actively participants taking place in the School of Health and Human Performance.
+Below is a list of research projects that are currently actively recruiting participants taking place in the School of Health and Human Performance.

 Exercise-induced dehydration can have a negative impact on both physical and cognitive performance.
 Contemporary research suggests that commercial ketone supplements that can be ingested to increase ketone body concentrations in the blood and may reduce urine output during exercise, but this effect on urine output has not been studied in the post-exercise period.
 Ketone supplements may be as a means to improve the rehydration process through this mechanism.